Will Breast Implants Give Me ALCL Cancer?

 Theory 1: Textured Implants and ALCL

-Of the 414 medical device reports to the FDA, 272 included information about breast implant surface.
+As of their previous reports, the FDA shared that 272 included information about breast implant surface.
 Of these, 242 were textured implants, and 30 were smooth.
 Importantly, almost all BIA-ALCL patients who had smooth implants at the time of diagnosis had textured implants at some point in their life.
 The FDA points to a number of clinical studies that implicate textured implants as a risk factor, and both U.S. studies and reviews of international data all associate textured implants with an increased risk for BIA-ALCL.

 There’s more to the story worth noting.
 Textured implants have been used worldwide for decades, and we have only heard about BIA-ALCL in the last 8 years or so (after shaped gummy bear implants came out in the U.S.), with the vast majority of cases occurring in the US and Australia.
 There also seems to be an association between the proprietary methods used to texturize the implant shell.
 The disease seems to occur more with certain textured implant types, specifically those with the roughest surface that were made using the salt loss texturing process.